 Both the public entity and affordable housing pool administers all claims processing in-house.
 Both pools contract with third party claims adjustors, defense attorneys, and other specialists, in the defense of a claim or reconstruction of assets.
 Both the frequency of claims and the amount of funds to adjust the claims have increased steadily for several years.
-Reconstruction costs due to material and manpower shortages are driving the increased costs.
+Reconstruction costs due to material, manpower shortages and code enhancement requirements have skyrocketed in the past three years, thus driving the increased costs.

 As a member owned and controlled organization, both pools attempt to achieve the highest level of satisfaction in the defense and management of claims.
-The pools recognize that it must exercise independent judgement to act in the best interest of the pools as a whole.
-Communication between the pool participant and the pools is essential to the proper defense and resolution of claims.
+The pools recognize that it must exercise independent judgement to act in the best interest of the pools, as a whole.
+Communication between the pool participant and the pools is essential for the proper defense and resolution of claims.
 The management philosophy on claims management is to pay what is owed and to fight those claims that are questionable or unreasonable.
+Neither pool expends funds for nuisance claims and actively pursues coverage for its participants, rather than searching for loopholes to exclude coverage and deny a claim.

-SYNCHROUS Continues... from page 6
+SYNCHROUS Continues...